bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 That, however, will make it more uncontrollable".

 It was like a frustration she could get off her mind.
+Not that she was angry with Adrex, but more in general.

 "And if that wasn't enough, metal rockets would cost way more to make, and a piece of metal would drop down from the sky when fired."